 It may take a lot longer to complete a given task because of knowledge gaps, or simply because not utilizing the unique strengths of other people in the team, which can do the job better.
 Oftentimes, it is not about how to complete this task more effectively but who can help with this task more efficiently.
 That’s why first think about how you can contribute to your best and then if something is out of your expertise, seek the colleagues with relevant skills that can help.

-One of the simplest ways to deal with a lot of work is to break it into smaller tasks that you can delegate to the people in your team or subcontractors.
+One of the simplest ways manage a lot of work is to break it into smaller tasks that you can delegate to the people in your team or subcontractors.
 This can free up your time, so you can bring your highest level of energy, focus, and strengths.

 Since nobody can be good at absolutely everything, teamwork is essential because everyone contributes to the common project with their unique strengths.
 Besides, when not taking all the responsibilities, you empower the others and, at the same time, open up an opportunity for yourself to do what you are more talented at.